Black Republican Cherry Tree

 Latin Name: Prunus avium

-Pollination Requirements: Black Republican Cherry requires another Sweet Cherry variety nearby for pollination.
+Pollination Requirements: Requires another Sweet Cherry variety for cross-pollination.

 Bearing Age: 2 – 3 years after planting.